paulnegz/sorts-py/README.md

 ![alt text](https://github.com/paulnegz/sorts-py/blob/main/img/sorts.png)

-Using python standard libraries implememnt, run, time & rank various sorting algorithms
+Using python standard libraries implememnt, time & rank various sorting algorithms

 #### sample output

 ![alt text](https://github.com/paulnegz/sorts-py/blob/main/img/output.jpg)

 ### 1. Quick Sort

-QuickSort is based on the divide and conquer algorithm.
+Quick sort is based on the divide and conquer algorithm.
 Pick an element as a pivot and partition the array around the selected pivot.
 Two partitions are made by placing array elements in the correct position relative to the pivot.
 The pivot is in-place and then partitions have to be sorted recusively

 ![alt text](https://github.com/paulnegz/sorts-py/blob/main/img/quick_sort.gif)
 https://github.com/paulnegz/sorts-py/blob/main/sort.py#L7